mananm2/FireBot_ece470/README.md

-# Robotics Project - Manan Mehta code
+# Robotics Project - Manan Mehta

 The project aims at developing an autonomous robot which can detect fire in a room and extinguish it.